jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 .ebextensions/<mysettings>.config
 ```

+Any resources created as part of your `.ebextensions` is part of your Elastic Beanstalk template and will get deleted if the environment is terminated.

 ## SQS

 The minimum message size is 1 byte (1 character).
 The maximum is 262,144 bytes (256 KB).